A Classic Braise

 Make it Vegetarian

 The most common vegetarian kormas are made with potatoes or paneer.
-Navratan korma is a vegetarian version of this masala containing nine different vegetables.
-And chicken and mutton (goat in India, but lamb in the West) are favorite non-vegetarian additions.
+Navratan korma is a popular vegetarian version of this masala containing nine different vegetables.
+And chicken and mutton (goat in India, but lamb in the West) are favorite non-vegetarian options.
 For this recipe, I decided to go full out and present a weekend project dish, though it only requires a 1-hour pause for marination.
 So you can prepare this korma from start to finish in one cooking session if you wish.

 Onions Take Time